IntelLabs/nlp-architect/doc/source/spacy_np_annotator.rst

 Standalone Spacy-NPAnnotator
 ============================

-For usecases in which the user is not interested in specialized Spacy pipelines we have implemented `SpacyNPAnnotator </generated/nlp_architect.pipelines.spacy_np_annotator.SpacyNPAnnotator.html#nlp_architect.pipelines.spacy_np_annotator.SpacyNPAnnotator>`__ which will run a spacy pipeline internally and provide string based noun phrase chunks given documents in string format.
+For usecases in which the user is not interested in specialized Spacy pipelines we have implemented :py:class:`SpacyNPAnnotator <nlp_architect.pipelines.spacy_np_annotator.SpacyNPAnnotator>` which will run a spacy pipeline internally and provide string based noun phrase chunks given documents in string format.

 Usage example
 -------------

-Just as in ``NPAnnotator``, we need to provide a trained ``SequentialChunker`` model and its parameters file.
+Just as in :py:class:`NPAnnotator <nlp_architect.pipelines.spacy_np_annotator.NPAnnotator>`, we need to provide a trained :py:class:`SequenceChunker <nlp_architect.models.chunker.SequenceChunker>` model and its parameters file.
 It is also possible to provide a specific spacy model to base the pipeline on.

 The following example shows how to load a model/parameters using the default Spacy English model (`en`) and how to get the noun phrase annotations.